• Skip to primary navigation

 Although I have made this without the onions in the past, they really do add great flavor.
 If you don’t have any and don’t want to go to the store, you should still make this recipe.

-If you want to make this dip more gourmet, you can cook your own bacon and grate your own cheese.
+If you want to make this cheese and bacon dip more gourmet, you can cook your own bacon and grate your own cheese.
 You could even add some blue cheese crumbles.
 (Blue cheese and cheddar make my favorite Cheese Ball recipe flavor MAGIC!)

 Or you can keep the recipe as is.
 Either way, you’ll want to shovel this dip into your mouth hole as fast as possible.